syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ## AutoComplete editor

-In the drop down editor, the [SfAutoComplete](https://help.syncfusion.com/xamarin/sfautocomplete/overview) will be loaded.
+In the autocomplete editor, the [SfAutoComplete](https://help.syncfusion.com/xamarin/sfautocomplete/overview) will be loaded.

 ### Customizing ItemsSource of autocomplete editor